 Taiwan isn’t a popular medical tourism destination yet, but it’s begging to draw in visitors who come for dental, laser eye surgery, and cosmetic treatments.

 Don’t visit Taiwan without medical and travel insurance.
 It doesn’t matter how good the local healthcare might be, leaving home without proper insurance is playing a dangerous game.
 It’s dumb.
+Safety Wing, HeyMondo, and Genki are popular and trusted travel insurance products.

 Cost of living in Taipei